Although New Zealand is a fairly new country, our history is profound. And as New Zealanders, we’re all proud to preserve our culture.

 Heritage buildings are more expensive to strengthen and renovate, because of the restrictions that any such renovations must comply with.

 New Zealand sees an unfortunately large amount of such events, so it’s important to understand what risks your residential property is prone to and how to protect it.

 When purchasing a building with a Heritage New Zealand classification, the best thing you can do is research.
 While heritage buildings are an exciting investment, they’re each classified on a case-by-case basis and will come with their own unique restrictions.

 If you’re interested in buying a residential heritage building with an existing classification, finding out exactly what the restrictions will inhibit you from doing will mean you’re fully prepared for dealing with the property.

 There are several ways you can go about making the process of buying or selling a heritage building easier:

 With the increasing amount of heritage buildings across the country, it’s important to be aware of their impact on the market if you’re buying and selling a property.

-Although purchasing a residential building classified under Heritage New Zealand can be daunting, it can also prove to be a valuable and worthwhile investment.
+Although purchasing a residential heritage building can be daunting, it can also prove to be a valuable and worthwhile investment.